Skip to content

 Seeds transforming through mutual influence

-“Through the force of mutual influence, this and that discrimination arise.”
+“Through the force of mutual influence, this and that discrimination arises.”

 How karma keeps going